jahall/fairteams/README.md

   a.
 Making custom list tile
   b.
 Having an edit option which adds checkboxes and options to swap players
   c.
 Have option to revert to "optimal" teams
+2. Sort by swappability
-2. Put analysis at the top with optional switch to spider chart and only have scroll for teams
+3. Put analysis at the top with optional switch to spider chart and only have scroll for teams
-3. Make group list of skills editable
+4. Make group list of skills editable

 Nice to have:
 4. Persist data in shared preferences in data blob